An unplanned transfer occurs when a patient has to be unexpectedly transferred from one hospital to another.

 For example, unplanned transfers can be a sign that a hospital’s pre-assessment of inpatients might not be adequate, and they could be treating patients with more complex needs than that are properly equipped to deal with.

 If you have complex health needs and are concerned about the chance of complications during your treatment, you may want to discuss this with the hospital.
-All hospitals will have an arrangement with a local hospital with critical care facilities.
+All hospitals should have an arrangement with a local hospital with critical care facilities.
+Typically, this will be in an NHS hospital, as only a limited number of private hospitals are equipped with critical care units.

 Your checklist